Hackensack Juvenile Lawyers to Handle Your Child’s Arrest

 4. Fighting to Avoid an Adjudication of Delinquency

 In juvenile cases, minors are not “convicted,” but rather “adjudicated delinquent.”
 Attorney Scott Gorman has extensive experience representing clients in juvenile delinquency proceedings, and he has helped juveniles avoid adjudications of delinquency in family courts throughout New Jersey.
-If your (or your child’s) case goes to trial, Scott will rely on this experience to execute a defense strategy focused on avoiding an adjudication of delinquency.
+If your (or your child’s) case goes to trial, our Hackensack juvenile lawyers will rely on this experience to execute a defense strategy focused on avoiding an adjudication of delinquency.

 5. Working to Structure an Appropriate Sentence